Abhik Ghosh: Research

 Noninnocent ligands.
-He has had an abiding interest in the phenomenon of ligand noninnocence and has contributed substantially to studying the phenomenon in transition metal corroles derivatives.
-Subsequently, he has used multiconfigurational ab initio calculations to tackle the longstanding question of local oxidation states in transition metal nitrosyls.
+Ghosh has made numerous studies of the phenomenon of ligand noninnocence, particularly as it pertains to transition metal corrole derivatives.
+He has also used multiconfigurational ab initio calculations to tackle the longstanding question of local oxidation states in transition metal nitrosyls.

 Heavy element chemistry.
-From 2010 onward, he has developed the field of heavy element corrole derivatives, which are unusual size-mismatched metal-ligand assemblies that incorporate a large 4d or 5d transition metal ion within the sterically compressed central cavity of a corrole.
-In this area he has reported some of the first examples of ^{99}Tc, rhenium, osmium, platinum, and gold corroles.
-Despite their size-mismatched character, many of these complexes have proved rugged and found applications as near-IR phosphorescent photosensitizers in oxygen sensing and photodynamic therapy as well as in dye-sensitized solar cells.
+Since 2010, Ghosh has developed the field of heavy element coordination chemistry ofcorroles, focusing on 4d or 5d transition metal derivatives.
+He reported some of the first examples of ^{99}Tc, rhenium, osmium, platinum, and gold corroles.
+A number of these complexes exhibit near-IR phosphorescence and have found applications as photosensitizers in oxygen sensing, photodynamic therapy, anddye-sensitized solar cells.

 Low-barrier hydrogen bonds and tautomerism.
-Early in his career, Abhik used X-ray photoelectron spectroscopy (XPS) to study short-strong hydrogen bonds in porphyrin-type molecules.
-Years later, he reported the first example of a stable cis tautomer of a free-base porphyrin in the form of a termolecular hydrogen-bonded complex.
-Subsequently, they found additional examples of porphyrin cis tautomers, proving that they can be reliably obtained from virtually any strongly saddled porphyrin co-crystallized with two molecules of a hydrogen donor (typically water or an alcohol).
+Early in his career, Ghosh used X-ray photoelectron spectroscopy (XPS) to study short-strong hydrogen bonds in porphyrin-type molecules.
+Subsequently, he reported the first example of a stable cis tautomer of a free-base porphyrin in the form of a termolecular hydrogen-bonded complex, ultimately formulating a general approach to synthesizing such species.

 Miscellaneous.
-Abhik has contributed significantly to a variety of problems in physical organic and physical inorganic chemistry, including transition metal complexes with unusually low and high coordination numbers, stereochemistry of sandwich compounds, metal-metal quadruple bonds and quintuple bonds, transition metal carbides, low-valent main-group species, and the perfluoro cage effect.
+Ghosh has contributed significantly to a number of other problems in physical organic and physical inorganic chemistry, including transition metal complexes with unusually low and high coordination numbers, stereochemistry of sandwich compounds, metal-metal quadruple bonds and quintuple bonds, transition metal carbides, low-valent main-group species, electronic consequences of scandide contraction, and the perfluoro cage effect.